tkaczmarzyk/specification-arg-resolver/README.md

 It requires 2 HTTP parameters (for lower and upper bound).
 You should use `params` attribute of the `@Spec` annotation, i.e.: `@Spec(path="registrationDate", params={"registeredAfter","registeredBefore"}, spec=DateBetween.class)`.
 The corresponding HTTP query would be: `GET http://myhost/customers?registeredAfter=2014-01-01&registeredBefore=2014-12-31`.

-You can configure the date pattern as with `DateBefore` described above.
+You can configure the date pattern as with `LessThan` described above.

 Join fetch
 ----------